Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

         - CDER Data Standards Program

 - **Industry Regulations** and Standards (`ICH` - International Conference on Harmonization, `CDISC` -Clinical Data Interchange Standards Consortium )
     - ICH is a global organization that provides standard values for data
+    - CDISC developes standards for the pharmaceutical industry
         - `ICH E3 - Structure and content` : of Clinical Study Reports - **Clinical study report for FDA submission** - deals with what must be the contents of these reports
         - `ICH E9 - Statistical principals` : for clinical trials - Statistical issues for the design and conduct of a clinical trial.
 For example intent to treat and safety populations
         - `ICH E6 - Good Clinical Practice`: Consolidated Guidance - Overall standards

+## Raw Data > CDASH
+- Operational Data Model (ODM)
+    - Key feature is tracability for audit trail
+    - XML-based
+    - Archive and interchange metadata and data
+    - Audit trail for 21 CRF Part II complaint - including email correspondence

+- Define XML
+    - Variable attributes
+    - Controlled Terminology
+    - Computational Models

+The Raw data is transported from clinical sites and labs in ODM and XML formats constitute CDASH whcih is then converted to SDTM (tabulation) and ADaM (ready for analysis) formats for submission package.
+SAS V5 is the open standard required for data submission - It is independent and can also be read by other softwares

+## Clinical report (CRF) forms
+Clinical Report Forms - 10 types
+    - Demographics
+    - Concomitant or prior meds
+    - Medical history
+    - Laboratory
+    - Adverse Event

+    - Endpoint/event assessment
+    - Clinicl enpoint committee
+    - Study termination data
+    - Treatment randomization data
+        - Usually found with some Interactive Voice Response System (IVRS)- but maybe recorded in an electronic file as well.
+    - Quality of life data
+        - SF-36 and SF-12 health survey for quality of life questionares

+## SAS Programing Commands commonly used in Clincial Trials data
+- **Import and Export clinical trials data**
+    - `set`, `merge`
+    - `libname`, `proc import/export`
+    - `sas V5 (proc copy)`
+- **Manage Clinical Trials Data**
+    - `print`, `contents`, `freq`
+    - `dictionary` using `sql`
+- **Transform Clinical Trials Data**
+    - `do loops`, `proc transpose`
+    - `retain`
+    - `categorization`
+    - functions (`input`, `put`, `date`)
+    - `locf`, `bocf`, `wocf`
+    - Change from baselne, percent change
+- **Statistical Procedures**
+    - `freq`, `univariate`, `means`, `summary`
+    - `freq` for categorical data
+    - `ttest`
+    - `extract`
+- **Macro Programming**
+    - `mprint`, `symbolgen`, `mlogic`